stereolabs/zed-hub-examples/README.md

 **Build stage**:
 The source code needs to be compiled before deploying the app.
 The code is compiled inside a dedicated docker image.
 To run the associated container you just need to run
 ```
-$ ./cmp_builder.sh
+$ edge_agent build
 ```
- The shell script will ask on which kind of device you will deploy your app and will set the `Dockerfile.build` parameteres in concequence.
-The `Dockerfile.build` descibes the build stage.
+ This command, installed with Edge Agent in your device setup, will ask on which kind of device you will deploy your app and will set the `Dockerfile` parameteres in concequence.
+The `Dockerfile` descibes the build stage.
 It generates binaries, stored in the `./app` folder.
-Then an `app.zip` file is generated (still by the cmp_builder script).
+Then an `app.zip` file is generated (still by the edge_agent build command).
 This `app.zip` file is your packaged app and is ready to be deployed.
 It contains :
 - docker-compose.yml
 - app.json
-- Dockerfile.runtime
+- Dockerfile
 - The binaries generated during the **build stage**
 - Optionaly an icon.png image